MFlisar/BundleArgs/README.md

 ### TODO

+Will be done in the next 24 hours:

 * support primitive types
-* improve the bundle builder and make bundles without going the way over the intent (and avoid the need of a context for simple bundles)
+* improve the bundle builder and make bundles without going the way over the intent (and avoid the need of a context for simple bundles) => `build(context);` will be changed to `build()`

-* custom exception type for missing argument?
+Others

 * conductor/fragment/class demo?
 * ???